claudiac5/MICB475_Team11/README.md

 - **Family/shared environment:** Do related individuals (same household) have more similar microbiomes than unrelated individuals, suggesting microbial sharing?

 Overall, the goal is to use real-world infant exposure and health variables to generate testable hypotheses about microbial ecology in early life and how microbiome development may relate to health outcomes.

+# Agenda - February 4
+- Present our chosen dataset
+- Propose potential research questions and areas of exploration